Post #2: Time to test the machine

 I’m continuing with the series of posts related to my experience with different Hydroelectric Projects, in Venezuela and in Canada, from the point of view of a Project Manager, Plant Manager and Maintenance Engineer.

 We already talked about the conceptualization and initial planning of a hydroelectric project.
-This second post is about the commissioning stages: what should be taking on count during the commissioning planning, some of the risks that should be identified and some of the mitigating measures you should take on count for those risk.
-As well, some good practices based on experience for commissioning tests and coordination with your operations’ stakeholders.
-I will talk about the generation aspect only, which is where my strength and experience is, the transmission aspect is a good subject for a dedicated post in the future.
-The idea of these post is to start conversations and debates around the topic.
+This second post is about the commissioning stages: what should be taken on count during the commissioning planning, some of the risks that should be identified and some of the mitigating measures you should take on count for those risks.
+The idea of these posts is to start conversations and debates around the topic.
 All suggestions and comments are welcomed!

 The commissioning phase of a hydro project (and in my opinion, of any big industrial project), is probably the most exciting phase.
-Test and seeing the different systems of your project being operating for the first time, and especially in hydro, that first turn of the generating unit, is something that definitively you must be there to really feel it.
+Seeing the different systems of your project operating for the first time, and especially in hydro, that first turn of the generating unit, is something that definitively you must be there to really feel it.
 It is an extremely exciting experience!

 But is not an easy path to get to this stage.
 It does require a lot of planning, a huge team effort, lot of coordination between different stakeholders with different priorities, and a very big focus on quality control.
 We will talk about those four aspects in this post.